travi-org/api/README.md

     * Limited read-only access with no auth context
     * Privilege elevation for advanced actions
         * Either OAuth or [Oz](https://github.com/hueniverse/oz) for authorization

+## Local Development

+This application uses environment variables for certain configuration.
+For local development, the npm script `dev` expects a `.env` file to exist as described [here](https://devcenter.heroku.com/articles/heroku-local#set-up-your-local-environment-variables) and contain the necessary variable definitions.